dave1010/skills-to-agents/README.md

 This example also has the `workflow_dispatch` trigger, which means you can manually trigger it from the GitHub UI.

+If it works then ⭐ this repo!
+If it fails then check the Action logs and raise an issue if its not something you can fix.

 ### Customising options

 ```yaml